-Figure 3.
-Detrended Price-Cost Markup, Cobb-Douglas Production Function measures are broadly similar, typically reaching a cyclical peak mid-way to late in an expansion and reaching a cyclical trough early in a recession.
+Fig 3.
+Detrended Price-Cost Markup, Cobb-Douglas Production Function.

+To abstract from these substantial low-frequency movements for assessing the cyclicality, we detrend using the HP filter with a standard smoothing parameter.12 Figure 3 plots the detrended C-D markup series.
+The cyclical components of the three markup measures are broadly similar, typically reaching a cyclical peak mid-way to late in an expansion and reaching a cyclical trough early in a recession.